drewwalton19216801/rslogic/README.md

-# rsLogic - Logic Simulator
+# rsLogicSim - Logic Simulator
 ## What is this?
-rsLogic is a library designed to simulate various logic gates and circuits.
+rsLogicSim is a library designed to simulate various logic gates and circuits.
 It could be used for any number of applications, such as simulating a TTL based computer.
 ## Building
 `cargo build`
 ## Testing